What is patina? The secret to giving your furniture the designer look

 What does patina look like?

-The appearance of patina varies greatly depending on the age and materiality of an antique, ranging from the green rust we see on a copper doorknob to the deep, rich tones of wooden furniture.
+The appearance of patina varies greatly depending on the age and materiality of an antique.
+It ranges from the green rust we see on a copper doorknob to the deep, rich tones of wooden furniture.

 Patina on copper, brass and bronze